 This pattern comes from the early stdio era of MCP, when most servers ran locally.
 Developer-focused clients like Cursor, VS Code, Cline, and Continue still support local stdio servers and still accept configs shaped like this.

 When you connect ChatGPT, Gemini, or Claude to your Google Analytics account through Ooty, your Google password never touches our systems.
 Neither does your Meta login, your Amazon credentials, or any other platform password.
+We use OAuth, the same authenticat

 The difference between the Model Context Protocol and a traditional API comes down to one question: who orchestrates the work?
 With an API, your code controls every step.
 With MCP, the AI decides what to call and when.
 That single distinction determines which